Elementary Student Enrollment

-Mesa Public Schools provides students internet access and Student MPSConnect accounts, which include email, calendars, documents and file storage to support academic activities.
-Teachers provide guidance and direction on the appropriate use of the internet and MPSConnect.
-In accordance with the federal Child Internet Protection Act (CIPA), the district uses filters to block access to web content that is inappropriate.
-Unless you opt out, your child will be provided school internet access and an MPSConnect account accessible from school or home.
-Home web content filtering and monitoring is the responsibility of the parent/guardian.
+Mesa Public Schools provides your child internet access and G Suite (Google) for Education Core and Additional Services to support learning.
+Teachers provide guidance and direction on the appropriate use of the internet and G Suite for Education.
+In accordance with the federal Children’s Internet Protection Act (CIPA), the district uses filters to block access to Web content that is inappropriate.
+District internet is accessible at school; G Suite for Education services are accessible at school and home.
+Monitoring student use of technology while at home is the responsibility of the parent.

 In limited situations, the district may disclose “directory information,” which is the student’s name, address, email address and telephone number; the parents’ names, addresses and telephone numbers; the student’s photograph; date and place of birth; class/grade level; enrollment dates; weight and height if the student is a member of an athletic team; awards received; and extracurricular participation.
 Unless the parent opts out of directory information releases, the district will disclose such information only if the request is from (i) a post-secondary institution such as a college or university; (ii) a law enforcement agency or the Department of Child Safety; or (iii) a vendor selected by the school to provide a school-related service, such as class photos and yearbooks.
 Under no circumstance will the district provide directory information to a person or entity for a mass marketing purpose.

 Your child may be interviewed, photographed, or audio- or video-recorded by the news media or district staff for print, radio, television, internet content or other medium.